HCL-TECH-SOFTWARE/appscan-standard-burp-importer/README.md

 	a) Open “BurpTrafficImporter.sln” with Visual Studio or other IDE of your choice.
 	b) Locate and right-click on BurpTrafficImporter project.
 	c) Click Add > Reference
-	d) In the Browse section, select Browse and add the following 4 DLLs from the AppScan folder:
+	d) In the Browse section, select Browse and add the following DLLs from the AppScan folder:
 		- AppScanSDK.dll
-		- EngineAPI.dll
 		- HttpProxy.dll
 		- CommonEngineProvider.dll
 		- UserControls.dll